gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson01.rst

 - **Content**:

   - Introduction to Tkinter.
-  - Creating a basic root.
+  - Creating a basic root (window).
   - Adding a title and configuring the window size.
+  - Placing commented sections for the different parts of the code.

 Introduction to Tkinter
 --------------------------------